AWegnerGitHub/awegnergithub.github.io-content/2017_04_26_choosing_an_orm_library.md

 [![SmokeDetector - Line Survival Rate][7]][7]

-Within one year, the team is removing over 40% what's been committed to the repository.
+Within one year, the team is removing over 40% of what's been committed to the repository.
 Looking at these commits, it was determined that a vast majority aren't even *code*.
 They are new items to blacklist or new patterns to detect.

 ## Enter the database

 All of this type of data can be stored in a database and managed outside of code.
 In early 2017, those discussions started taking place.
-Several team members come from a Ruby background and were familiar with it's [ORM][8] method of accessing databases.
+Several team members come from a Ruby background and were familiar with its [ORM][8] method of accessing databases.
 They wanted something similar when a database was brought into SmokeDetector.

 A bit of research was done and it was narrowed down to [peewee][9] and [SQLAlchemy][10].